tieeeeen1994/tModLoader-LimitedResourcesRecipes/README.md

 - Band of Regeneration
 - Shoe Spikes
-- Magic Mirror
 - Ice Mirror
 - Cloud in a Bottle
-- Sandstorm in a Bottle
+- Mace
 - Flying Carpet
 - Finch Staff
 - Encumbering Stone
-- Desert Tiger Staf
-- Frozen Hydra Staff
-- Rainbow Gun
-- Piranha Gun
-- Scourge of the Corruptor
-- Vampire Knives
 - Terragrim
 - Water Bolt
-- Valor
-- Wooden Boomerang
 - Blowpipe
-- Wand of Sparking
-- Spear
-- Mana Regeneration Band

 # Changelogs

+v0.7
+- Remove Sandstorm in a Bottle since it's now a renewable resource.
+- Add Mace since it is a non-renewable weapon.
+- Remove Magic Mirror since vanilla added a recipe for it (Ice Mirror will stay).
+- Remove Biome Chest weapons as they can now be shimmered from the respective keys.
+- Remove Valor as it is now available through fishing.
+- Remove Wooden Boomerang as it is now sold by the skeleton merchant.
+- Remove Wand of Sparking as it is now sold by the skeleton merchant.
+- Remove Spear as it can now be obtained through shimmering.
+- Remove Mana Regenartion Band as the base items are now renewable resources (through this mod and vanilla).

 v0.6
 - Updated the mod to work with the new tModLoader version.